DarthTigerson/Hermes/README.md

 3. Create a `.env` file and set the environment variables (see `.env.example` for an example)
 4. Run the application: `uvicorn main:app --reload`

-## Run docker image
+## Build Docker image

 It is possible to build your own docker image from the `Dockerfile` in this repository.
 Although, the preferred way to do it is to pull a [prebuilt image](#run-prebuilt-image).
 This project creates a local database on your system.
-So in order to use this in a container, you need to link a directory from your host system to the container.
+So in order to use this in a container, you need to link an empty directory from your host system to the container.

 1. Clone the repository: `git clone https://github.com/DarthTigerson/Hermes.git`
 2. Build the image from the Dockerfile `docker build --tag <YOUR_TAG> .`